 If you work as a contractor, you might be wondering if it will even be possible to get a mortgage, when on a temporary contract.
-Since the end of the self-certification mortgage, it has become harder for those who are self-employed to get on the property ladder.
+Since the end of the self-certification mortgage, it has become harder for self-employed people to get on the property ladder.

 In many situations, the owner of a limited company will have a harder time proving their eligibility for a mortgage than the people they employ.